noaLeshem2/ChuckBot/README.md

 ## Deployment

-ChuckBot can be deployed on a cloud platform.
+ChuckBot deployed on an aws cloud platform.
 This way you can connect to the service at any time.

-## Usage

-Start a chat with ChuckBot on Telegram - https://t.me/AssignmentChuckBot